 But there is something helpful in this.

 This liturgy of actions helps to build a habit – a routine.
 This routine can settle us into preparing to speak to and hear from God.
-To associate a particular place with the peace of meeting with God can give a place to sit, calm ourselves and say that one word prayer ‘HELP!’ when things get too much.
+To associate a particular place with the peace of meeting with God can give a place to sit, calm ourselves and say even a one word prayer ‘HELP!’ when things get too much.

-When you have children, especially children with additional needs, finding a place and regular time for private devotions is nigh on impossible!
+When you have children, especially children with additional needs, finding a place and regular time for private devotions is nigh on impossible.
 This is one of the many reasons I started Pondering Platypus Resources!

 (Note: If you are children/family worker looking to support families in doing this – first understand the family dynamics of different homes: the pressure points, the difficulties, what brings a smile, what gives a feeling of safety).